hmchen47/Programming/Misc/P4Love/00-Welcome.md

   + Prologue: The Ancient Greeks and the Origins of Computational Thinking
   + Hunting for Replication Origins in Bacterial Genomes
   + Monte Carlo Simulation and Predicting the 2016 US Presidential Election
-  + Top-Down Programming and Modeling a Self-Replicating Automaton
+  + Top-Down Programming and Modeling a Self-Replicating Automation
   + Object-Oriented Programming 1: Building a Physics Engine Simulating Gravity
   + Object-Oriented Programming 2: Constructing the Tree of Life
   + So, how does a computer really work?
 And can it do everything?